Visual Disentangled Diffusion Autoencoders: Scalable Counterfactual Generation for Foundation Models: Experiments

 \subsubsection{Foundation Models for DiDAE}

-To enable high-fidelity, gradient-free counterfactual generation, we leverage different frozen foundation encoders $\Phi(\cdot)$ tailored to the domain of each dataset:

-\begin{itemize} \item \textbf{Square (Custom):} Since this is a synthetic dataset with known generative factors, we utilize a custom foundation model trained to regress the four ground-truth latent factors: Position X, Position Y, ForegroundIntensity, and BackgroundIntensity.
-This ensures that the disentangled dictionary decomposition operates directly on the true disentangled manifold of the data. \item \textbf{CelebA (CLIP):} For the natural face domain, we employ the pre-trained CLIP image encoder.
-Its robust zero-shot capabilities allow the DiDAE to decompose complex facial attributes into disentangled semantic directions. \end{itemize}
+To enable high-fidelity, gradient-free counterfactual generation, we leverage different frozen foundation encoders $\Phi(\cdot)$ tailored to the domain of each dataset: 1) \textbf{Square (Custom):} Since this is a synthetic dataset with known generative factors, we utilize a custom foundation model trained to regress the four ground-truth latent factors: Position X, Position Y, ForegroundIntensity, and BackgroundIntensity.
+This ensures that the disentangled dictionary decomposition operates directly on the true disentangled manifold of the data.
+2) \textbf{CelebA (CLIP):} For the natural face domain, we employ the pre-trained CLIP image encoder.
+Its robust zero-shot capabilities allow the DiDAE to decompose complex facial attributes into disentangled semantic directions.